Heaven Is Round the Corner

-Heaven is Round the Corner is a 1944 British musical film, directed by Maclean Rogers.
-It was made by British National Films, starring Will Fyffe, Leni Lynn, Leslie Perrins, and Austin Trevor.
-The script was written by Austin Melford.
+Heaven is Round the Corner is a 1944 British musical film, directed by Maclean Rogers and starring Will Fyffe, Leni Lynn, Leslie Perrins, and Austin Trevor.
+It was written by Austin Melford and made by British National Films.

 Plot

 A country girl goes to Paris to sing professionally, where she falls in love with a member of the British Embassy.
 They are parted by the outbreak of the Second World War, but subsequently reunited again.